Q72 (New York City bus): Current bus service

 The current Q72 service begins at Junction Boulevard and Queens Boulevard in Rego Park, adjacent to the Rego Center shopping complex and at the 63rd Drive station.
 It extends along the former trolley route on Junction Boulevard, then directly north on 94th Street to East Elmhurst and LaGuardia Airport.
 During rush hours, limited Q72 buses short-turn at 95th Street and Ditmars Boulevard.
 Prior to 2006, the Q72 (like the streetcar line it replaced) terminated at Ditmars Boulevard just outside LaGuardia Airport.
 It only entered the airport on its first and final daily trips, during early morning and late night hours.

-The Q72 only serves LaGuardia's Central Terminals (B, C, and D), and does not serve the Marine Air Terminal.
+The Q72 only serves LaGuardia's Central Terminals (B and C) and does not serve the Marine Air Terminal.
 Service to the American Airlines hangar near Terminal B was eliminated on September 8, 2013.
 The Q72 operates out of the LaGuardia Depot, the former Triboro Coach depot, in East Elmhurst.